A New View of Palpable Errors

 The case involved a parcel of land that was split into 59 condominium units with a golf course as the common property of the units.
 MPAC inadvertently kept assessing the golf course as a separate property, while at the same time including the value of that property in each of the assessments of the condominiums.
 The effect was that the golf course was assessed twice.
 The error started in 1995 and was not corrected by MPAC until 2012.
 The taxes on the golf course parcel had never been paid.

 MPAC brought the motion under 40.1, with the consent of the municipality and the taxpayer, arguing that the parent roll number not being deleted was a palpable error in the assessment roll that should be corrected.
-The original decision found that the the parent roll number not being deleted was a palpable error but went on to find that the Board would not exercise its discretion to fix the error because the unreasonable, unfair and highly prejudicial test was not met.
-It found it was not unreasonable or unfair to leave the error in the roll because the evidence showed that the municipality knew about the error form 2002 but did not appeal, and instead notified MPAC.
+The original decision found that the parent roll number not being deleted was a palpable error, but went on to find that the Board would not exercise its discretion to fix the error because the unreasonable, unfair, and highly prejudicial test was not met.
+It found it was not unreasonable or unfair to leave the error in the roll because the evidence showed that the municipality knew about the error from 2002 but did not appeal, and instead notified MPAC.
 It also found that prejudice did not favour reopening the roll.

 The taxpayer sought a review of that decision.

-The Board states, at paragraph 42 that “the correct test is to weigh the relevant factors of timing, fairness and finality with the objective of correctness in achieving a balanced approach under the Act.
+The Board states, at paragraph 42, that “the correct test is to weigh the relevant factors of timing, fairness and finality with the objective of correctness in achieving a balanced approach under the Act.
 Furthermore, this test cannot be interpreted so stringently as to effectively deny all requests to correct an error, as this would defeat the primary purpose of s.
 40.1, which is to allow for correction of errors after an appeal filing deadline has expired.”

-At paragraph 59 the Board stated: “In deciding whether to exercise the discretion to correct a palpable error, the primary consideration is to weigh the prejudice each party would experience if the error is corrected, or not corrected, in the context of the required balancing exercise.”
+At paragraph 59, the Board stated: “In deciding whether to exercise the discretion to correct a palpable error, the primary consideration is to weigh the prejudice each party would experience if the error is corrected, or not corrected, in the context of the required balancing exercise.”

 In the context of prejudice, the review decision notes, at paragraph 61: “there is no ‘counter-balancing’ prejudice to the City or MPAC if the error is corrected, whereas there is significant prejudice to the taxpayer if the error is not corrected.
 Absent any evidence of systemic prejudice to the administration of the municipal taxation system, the Board finds that considerations of prejudice clearly indicate that the Board should exercise its discretion to correct the error.”

 It is our view that this is a clear shift in how applications under 40.1 are to be considered by the Board.
-A test balancing the relevant factors of timing, fairness and finality with the objective of correctness, weighing prejudice most heavily, means that more applications should be granted.
+A test balancing the relevant factors of timing, fairness, and finality with the objective of correctness, weighing prejudice most heavily, means that more applications should be granted.

 The Review Decision is clear that the main gatekeeping function is the requirement that the error at issue be a palpable error, see paragraph 38.
 The Review Decision is also clear, however, that “a party cannot rely on its own carelessness when alleging prejudice,” see paragraph 47.
 Interestingly, that carelessness is framed, in part, as using 40.1 as a way around limitation periods, see paragraph 35.

 This means that the conduct of the party bringing the application will still be relevant.
-There appears to be some analysis of why there were not timely appeals to fix the alleged palpable error.
+There appears to be some analysis of why there were no timely appeals to fix the alleged palpable error.
 But the Review Decision is clear that prejudice is the biggest factor.
 The Review Decision relies on the Division Court decision in The Kensington Foundation v.
 Municipal Property Assessment Corporation et al., 2013 ONSC 7694 (CanLII).
 That case found that the Board had erred in failing to properly consider the tax consequences of correcting a historical error.

 The impact on the taxpayer is a dominant part of any prejudice assessment before the Board.
 This is because the other parties, MPAC and the City, are unlikely to be prejudiced by any change to a single property.
 It is difficult to see any prejudice to MPAC, whose purpose is to produce a correct assessment roll.
 Impacts on municipalities are possible, but due to the many properties a City can tax, its prejudice is unlikely to outweigh the impact on the taxpayer.